shenef/Boktai-Speedrunning/src/xover_battle/crossover_battle.md

 **If a profile wasn't created yet, the Battle Network side will be forced to create one first.**

-Profiles must have a Name and a Catchphrase.
+Profiles must have a Name and a Comment.
 ![EXE 6 Profile creation menu](./assets/images/bn6_profile_creation.png)

 Once a profile has been created, accessing the Lobbies listing will be possible.